 The airport is required by federal regulation to issue identification badges to airport employees and contractors whose job responsibilities require them to have access into secured areas of the airport.
 Online enrollment should be completed and submitted by authorized personnel prior to reporting to the airport police office.

 Badge applicants should note that the badging process requires two (2) separate visits.
 At the first visit, you will submit your acceptable IDs and undergo fingerprinting and/or a Security Threat Assessment evaluation.
 At the second visit you will undergo any required testing and receive your ID Badge.
 To expedite the badge application/renewal process, applicants are encouraged to complete the appropriate form(s) before coming to the Airport Police Office.
 Those individuals who have a current ID Badge must renew their Badge before the expiration date.
 For your convenience, you may renew your ID Badge up to 30 (thirty) days in advance of the expiration date.

 All ID Badge applicants must present two (2) forms of identification or documentation when applying for or renewing an airport ID Badge, at least one form of identification must have been issued by a Government Authority and at least one must include a photo.
 The documentation must be able to verify the applicant's identity as well as employment eligibility.
-For your reference we have provided a list of acceptable documents.
-Please note that there is an addendum on page two of the document below.
+For your reference we have provided a list of acceptable identification documents below.
+Please note that there is an addendum on page two of this document.Acceptable Identification